-APS Payment has published a free Merchant’s Guide to PCI Compliance to help merchants understand and comply with PCI DSS standards.
+APS Payments has published a free Merchant’s Guide to PCI Compliance to help merchants understand and comply with PCI DSS standards.
 The Payment Card Industry Data Security Standard (PCI DSS) is the specific set of requirements designed to ensure all companies processing, storing, or transmitting credit card information maintain a secure environment.
 Keeping up with PCI DSS requirements is often overwhelming for the average merchant because it’s complicated and the rules constantly change.
 You must make sure all employees and systems that interact with credit cards are compliant.
 This includes the way employees handle credit card information, your network, ERP software, accounting, eCommerce, POS, and /or mobile applications.

 Merchants can reduce the cost of PCI Compliance